shiva123456789100/shiva123456789100.github.io/content/projects/GW/index.md

                $$\omega_f^2\approx \frac{GM}{R^3}$$
    which, for neutron stars, corresponds to frequencies around 1–3 kHz with damping times due to gravitational radiation of about 0.1–0.3 seconds.
 The f-mode represents large-scale oscillations of the stellar fluid and is an efficient emitter of gravitational waves.

- ### *f-mode (fundamental mode):*
+ ### *p-mode (pressure mode or acoustic mode):*
  Here, pressure acts as the restoring force.
 These modes have higher frequencies than the f-mode and are less efficiently      damped.
-The oscillations are primarily confined to the star’s interior, with nodes in the radial direction.
-The frequency increases with the order of the mode and with the stiffness of the equation of state.
+The oscillations are primarily
+  confined to the star’s interior, with nodes in the radial direction.
+The frequency increases with the order of the mode and with the stiffness of the equation of state

 ### *g-modes (gravity modes):*
   In these modes, buoyancy (or gravity) provides the restoring force.
 They generally occur in stably stratified regions         where density gradients exist. g-modes have lower frequencies and longer periods, typically associated with thermal or        compositional gradients within the star.

 ![QNM plots2](plot2.png)

-5. *r-modes(rotational modes):*
+### *r-modes(rotational modes):*
    The r-modes (rotational) in a non-rotating star are purely toroidal (axial) modes with vanishing frequency.
 In a rotating star, the displacement vector acquires spheroidal components and the frequency in the rotating frame, to first order in the rotational frequency $\Omega$ of the star, becomes
    $$\omega_{r}=\frac{2m\Omega}{\ell(\ell+1)}$$
    all r-modes with  $\ell\geq 2$ are generically unstable to the emission of gravitational radiation, due to the Chandrasekhar-Friedman-Schutz (CFS) mechanism.

-7. *w-modes(spacetime modes)*
+### *w-modes(spacetime modes)*
    The spacetime modes are perhaps the most crucial mode for all astrophysical application.
 These are modes are related to the spacetime curvature and exist for all relativistic star.
 They are higly damped modes.
 Damping rate is higly correlated with the compactness of star.
 Damping rate increases as compactness decreases.
 For nearly newtonian stars, it is very difficult to determine w-modes, as due to high damping numerical programs hit instability.
 These are very close to the quasi-normal modes.

   There are also *trapped modes* and *interference modes*.